DylanMoylan/Standups/README.md

 *   Group/individual/worldwide timeline of rollercoaster
 *   administrative full CRUD access (add/remove users, add/remove posts, create groups) and ability to push questions and statements to the group
 *   Todo list that uses the graph as a pinpoard, let users chart how they feel about specific tasks

+### Possible Technologies:

+*   Hopefully prioritize responsive design
+*   React frontend
+*   Node back end probably

+*   Passport (wishlist - explore a new auth strategy)
+*   Highcharts - npm react module for easy charts.
+Not yet sure how difficult live editing in browser will be with this module
+*   Surveymonkey - API for creating surveys
+*   AWS or firebase filehosting (firebase seems simpler)
+*   Indico natural language processing for word cloud
+*   Fontawesome icons

 </article>